Skip to main content

 “Yes, Father.”
 Jahanara stared at the empty eyes of the Emperor that lacked spark.

 “How long has it been since your mother left us?”
-He asked staring at the Taj in the distance.
+He asked, staring at the Taj in the distance.

 “Father…”

-“Tell me Janni.”
+“Tell me, Janni.”

 “It’s been twenty-six years, that she…”

-“She was my will to live Janni.
+“She was my will to live, Janni.
 I see Dara finding that will in Nadira.
 After her death, I didn’t rule well, did I?”
 He stared at his favourite child.

 Jahanara’s jaws stiffened.
-“You were a father like king… You are…” She stopped at his hand gesture
+“You were a father like a king… You are…” She stopped at his hand gesture

 April 1658.
 Agra.

-" Without death can thy name be immortal?
+" Without death, can thy name be immortal?

-Without a servant can a master be Noble?" ~ Dara Shukoh
+Without a servant, can a master be Noble?" ~ Dara Shukoh

 “ You wrote this?”
 Jahanara looked proud at her younger brother as he handed her his last work.

 “Mingling of the two oceans.”
-She read “I am so proud of you Dara.”
+She read, “I am so proud of you, Dara.”

-“Begum Sahib” He spoke with sincerity “I need to talk.”
+“Begum Sahib,, He spoke with sincerity, “I need to talk.”

 “What is it?”
 Jahanara grew worried.